Top of the page

 Genital warts are caused by a virus called the human papillomavirus (HPV).
 They are considered a sexually transmitted infection (STI) because the virus can be spread by sexual contact.
 The warts often look like small, fleshy bumps or flat, white patches.
 They can be anywhere in the genital area.
-You can also be infected with HPV yet not have visible warts.
+You can also be infected with HPV yet not have warts that can be seen.

 Genital warts often go away on their own without treatment.
-Some people decide to treat them because of the symptoms or the warts' appearance.
+Some people decide to treat them because of the symptoms or the way the warts look.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.